venuswku/panel/README.md

   - See reason for `ipywidgets<8` here: https://github.com/holoviz/panel/issues/3778#issue-1349757718.
   - Check the version of your installed packages by running `conda list`.

+## Launch Jupyter Notebook
+- Make sure your Anaconda environment is activated by running `conda activate mypanelintro` in your terminal.
+- Run the command `jupyter notebook` in your terminal.
+- Open the `app.ipynb` file when a webpage with the URL  appears.
+- Run all the notebook cells from top to bottom.
+The Panel app will be outputted after the last cell is run.
+- Reload the `app.ipynb` webpage when you want to see your new changes.

 ## Learning Resources
 [Panel Widgets](https://panel.holoviz.org/user_guide/Widgets.html)\
 [Panel Components](https://panel.holoviz.org/user_guide/Components.html)\